Reasons why fluoride in the water is important

-- It is available to everyone.
 Many people are not able to afford to go to the dentist regularly to have their teeth cleaned and examined—water fluoridation allows them to improve their oral health free of charge.
 Everyone can get the benefits of fluoride just by drinking water when they are thirsty.

-- Fluoride is safe and effective.
 Scientific evidence from the past 70 years has shown that fluoride in the water shows this.
 Many organizations, such as the American Dental Association, the American Medical Association and the World Health Organization recognize the benefits of fluoride in our water.
 In the concentrations allowed by the Environmental Protection Agency, fluoride is beneficial.

-- Fluoride is in water naturally.
 Fluoridation is the adjustment of the level of fluoride to prevent tooth decay.
 This is similar to the process of fortifying milk with vitamin D, salt with iodine, and orange juice with calcium.

 Fluoridation also saves money